danielstern/cyo/README.md

 CYO 2.0 is Out!
 ---------------
 - No more file loading
---> CYO is now all written write in to your HTML.
+--> CYO is now all written right in to your HTML.
 Way faster this way!
 No file directory structure required.
 - No dependencies!
 --> CYO only requires Angular to work
 - Added the restart directive